githubteacher/feb-developers/places/pismo-beach-ca.md

 ### Things to do

-- Go to the beach
+- Go to the beach at the Pismo Beach Pier
-- Offroad on the dunes
+- Offroad on the dunes Grover Beach Dunes
-- Wine tasting
+- Wine tasting in San Luis Obispo's Madonna Inn